department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/register-your-business.md

 #### How do I register my small business?

-To register as a VOSB or SDVOSB, you’ll need to apply through the Vets First Verification Program.
+To register as a VOSB or SDVOSB, you’ll need to apply through the Vets First Verification Program. <br>
 [Apply online](https://www.vip.vetbiz.gov/).

 Our VA-certified Verification Assistance Counselors—and Verification Program Webinars and Town Halls—can help guide you through the process.
 If you use these pre-qualification resources, you can help speed up the decision on your application.</br>